 Print is here to stay but it’s changing, and what worked a decade ago will no longer apply now.
 After a decade of losses, print still brings in the biggest portion of revenue for magazines.
 However, the magazine companies that invest in their tech stacks and new revenue streams, putting the reader experience first, will be the ones that pull ahead.

 An example of this is Conde Nast, which in 2021 posted its first profit in years thanks to investments in digitising and streamlining its current editorial operations.
-The company hired around 300 product and tech staff over the last year, securing a majority-digital ad revenue.
-By going digital it found it was able to expand its audience reach beyond the physical boundaries of paper distribution - with on average 40% of its brands’ traffic (including Vogue and GQ) coming from outside the country where it’s published.
+The company hired around 300 product and tech staff over the last year, securing a majority of digital ad revenue.
+By going digital, it found it was able to expand its audience reach beyond the physical boundaries of paper distribution, with on average 40% of its brands’ traffic (including Vogue and GQ) coming from outside the country where it’s published.

 In the UK, Future Plc is a great example of a media company that’s focusing on growing the reader economy, moving from predominantly print five years ago to digital subscriptions, digital advertising, print and ecommerce or affiliate revenue.